 We also offer the fun and growing dog sport; Rally-Obedience.
 This is a sport in which a dog and handler complete a course of 10 or more stations, where at each station a certain skill, such as weaving between cones; a down or sit stay, is performed.
 The quicker you go through the course and the fewer mistakes you make, the higher your score.
 The aim is to get around the course with a happy attentive dog, at a nice consistent pace with the dog in position and not making any mistakes.
 Lots of fun for both dog and handler.

 Obedience classes are on Monday nights starting at 7pm.
-(45 minutes) . $120.00 for an initial 8 week course which includes $40.00 membership so you can continue to attend classes for the rest of the year at no further cost.
-If you are joining on the last two intakes of the year then membership is free to you for the following year as well.
+(45 minutes) . $150.00 for an initial 7 week course which includes $50.00 annual membership so you can continue to attend classes for the rest of the year at no further cost.
+If you are joining on the last intake of the year then membership will continue for the following year as well.

 Childrens Class is on Wednesday at 4.30pm - 5.30pm.
 Children aged 8 -14 years.
-Dogs must be at least 8 months old.
+All dogs must be at least 8 months old.

 Places unfortunately, cannot be held on a promise.
 You will need to pre-enrol your Handler/Dog combination to secure a spot in the next available intake.